 Read below to learn more about our contributors.

 Kevin Laskey is a composer, percussionist, and music writer based in Philadelphia, PA.
 His music lives in the netherworld between highly-notated concert music and improvised styles, drawing from jazz, American folk music, and classical idioms alike.
-Kevin has written for a wide variety of ensembles, including So Percussion, Prism Quartet, Yarn/Wire, Bearthoven, the San Francisco Choral Artists, and trombonist Ray Anderson.
+Kevin has written for a wide variety of ensembles, including PRISM Quartet, Yarn/Wire, Bearthoven, the International Contemporary Ensemble, the Chamber Orchestra of Philadelphia and trombonist Ray Anderson.
 In addition to serving as the current editor of Jazz Speaks, Kevin has written for NPR, the journal Music and Literature and keeps his own semi-active blog.
-Kevin received a BA in music from Princeton University in 2012 and an MA in music composition from Stony Brook University in 2015.
-He is currently working on PhD in music composition at the University of Pennsylvania, where he studies with Anna Weesner, James Primosch, and Jay Reise.
+Kevin received a BA in music from Princeton University in 2012, an MA in music composition from Stony Brook University in 2015, and a PhD in music composition from the University of Pennsylvania.
+He teaches music theory and composition at West Chester University.

 Tree Palmedo is a trumpeter, composer, and writer from Portland, Oregon, currently living in Cambridge, Massachusetts.
 He came up through the fertile music education scene of Portland, and has played jazz, funk, soul, rock, pop, and afrobeat at Portland venues ranging from the Waterfront Blues Festival to clubs like the Goodfoot and Holocene.
 He’s also performed at festivals in Monterey, Toronto, Montreal, Cleveland, and throughout California.
 After spending a year at the Brubeck Institute in Stockton, California, where he was part of a Downbeat Award-winning album release, Tree now attends Harvard College, where he is an Arts editor for The Harvard Crimson.
 He also participates in a joint program with the New England Conservatory.
 As a writer, he’s been published by The Crimson, Willamette Week, PolicyMic, and The Owl Mag.